 (c.) complete a coursework component as detailed for the student's chosen discipline from those listed under 'Areas of study'.

 The thesis research area/topic and supervisor(s) will be set by agreement with both the candidate and the school.
-Whether a student is allowed to undertake a thesis on a particular topic is contingent upon the availability of appropriate supervision.
+Whether a student is allowed to undertake a thesis on a particular topic depends on the availability of appropriate supervision.
 Candidates are expected to consult with their supervisor regularly and to maintain the momentum of their thesis research.

 Units are normally 12 points unless otherwise indicated.

-Where there is a choice of units in an area of study, students should not include any units previously completed in another course, such as master's qualifying year, postgraduate diploma or honours year.
+Where there is a choice of units in an area of study, students should not include any units previously completed in another course, such as master's qualifying year, graduate/postgraduate certificate or diploma, or honours year.
 Also, students need to enquire about the availability of the units for particular semesters since this will vary and not all units are offered every year.

 Units will normally be completed in the first semester (if full-time) or the first two semesters (if part-time).
 Students would normally complete their coursework units before starting their research.